 When the “Implicit Activation” Button is clicked you should create an implicit Intent indicating that you want to a view a URL.
 The application should use an app chooser to display Activities that are capable of viewing URLs.
 See http://developer.android.com/training/basics/intents/sending.html for more information.

-For the MyBrowser project, do the following.
+For the Lab3b_MyBrowser project, do the following.

-Implement and deploy the MyBrowser application.
+Implement and deploy the Lab3a_MyBrowser application.

-In MyBrowser’s AndroidManifest.xml file, add the appropriate Intent Filter to MyBrowserActivity so that Android will know that this Activity can view web pages.
-To indicate that the Activity can handle this type of Intent, you will need to add an <intent-filter> to the <activity> in MyBrowser’s AndroidManifest.xml file.
+In Lab3a_MyBrowser’s AndroidManifest.xml file, add the appropriate Intent Filter to MyBrowserActivity so that Android will know that this Activity can view web pages.
+To indicate that the Activity can handle this type of Intent, you will need to add an <intent-filter> to the <activity> in Lab3b_MyBrowser’s AndroidManifest.xml file.
 Be sure to add the correct <action>, <category>, and <data> elements to an <intent-filter> element.

 As explained above, you can find the skeleton code in the Lab's download package.
 Below are the list of classes and methods you need to implement.
 You can find them in the code by looking for comments with the String TODO: